various breeds of dogs, sitting shaggy sheepdog Standard poodle at Cape Town Two Salukis looking up

 The Dalmatian is an energetic dog, and needs a big yard and plenty of exercise.
 They love people and make good jogging or horse-riding companions.
 A bored dog that is left on its own can be destructive.
 Training is essential from an early age.

-Deafness sometimes occurs in this breed, and some dogs have a habit of quivering.
+Deafness sometimes occurs in this breed, and other white breeds.
+Some Dalmatians have a habit of quivering.

 Because the coat moults, daily brushing keeps hair off the furniture.